Hoops roundup: Solon's lineup in flux, Mid-Prairie's streak, McCaffery's 1,000th point

 Ali Butters led the way with 20 points on 5 of 8 shooting and a 9 of 12 clip from the free-throw line.
 Addie Rath added 18 points on 5-for-11 shooting and Ireland Hostetler had a 16-point, 18-rebound double-double.

 The Hawks also beat North Cedar 50-29 Friday night, marking their sixth straight win and their third quality win in that stretch.
 (North Cedar, Mediapolis and West Branch, which they beat before winter break.)
-Entering the weekend, Butters paced the team with 13.1 points per game and Rath was second with 12.1.
-Hostetler nearly averaged a double-double, with 9.4 points and 8.9 points.
+Entering the weekend, Butters led the team with 13.1 points per game and Rath was second with 12.1.
+Hostetler nearly averaged a double-double, with 9.4 points and 8.9 rebounds.

 If those three continue churning out that kind of production and Mid-Prairie keeps this hot play going, it might mess around and get ranked before too long.